HazemSamir/alexu-gpa/README.md

 -----------------
 All calculations in this page are done using JavaScript.
 That is it runs locally by your browser and none of your results submitted here is transferred out to any server.
 Your data is kept private.

-To save you time next time you visit the website, your grades are saved locally in your browser.
+Your grades are saved **locally** in your browser.
 If you wish to remove the data, you can clear website storage from your browser settings.